Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2024-04-28-Barton-bike-lanes.md

 # Alternate Approach that does not eliminate parking at the Pharmacy + Ortho

-By moving the centreline further North at Victoria, the parking can be preserved!
+By moving the centre-line further North at Victoria, the parking can be preserved!

 ![Barton between Wellington and Victoria with Bike Lanes (alternate layout)](/images/2024-04-28-Barton-bike-lanes/barton-at-the-general-bikelanes-2.jpg)